cybriq/proc/README.md

       no unnecessary comments)
     - [x] Generate CLI help texts from configs specifications
     - [ ] Read values from environment variables overlay on config file values
+    - [ ] Add command and subcommand definitions (for the sake of simplicity, not adding configs per subcommand!)
     - [ ] Created command line parsing system overlay values above previous
 - [ ] Child process control system v0.2.x
     - [ ] Launch, pause, continue and stop child process.
 Use only one method: the IPC API, no complication with